-Complete Table A5 for each QALICB or NMTC activity to be financed using the Applicant’s

-requested NMTC Allocation in Question #1.
+Complete Table A5 for each QALICB or NMTC activity to be financed using the Applicant’s requested NMTC Allocation in Question #1.

-Please indicate if the Applicant plans to finance:

-A single or discrete number of investments

-A general pipeline of activities

-Please write a narrative describing the Applicant’s planned investments:
+Please provide a narrative describing the Applicant’s planned investments, including:

-Single or discrete number of investments: If the Applicant intends to invest in one or a few discrete projects only, provide a narrative below to describe the risks that may preclude the project(s) from being completed within the timeframes identified (e.g. source of leverage debt, permits, site control, etc).

-General pipeline of activities: If the Applicant intends to support a general pipeline of activities that may or may not yet be identified, provide a narrative describing:

 The total number of businesses or CDEs already identified, including the total dollar amount of NMTC financing (e.g. QEI and QLICI amount) to be provided.
 Total QEI needs should be equivalent to the Applicant’s allocation request in Question #1; be sure to indicate what portion of the Applicant’s pipeline falls into different business types (e.g. community facilities, retail,

-industrial, etc.) and activity types (e.g. loans to QALICBs, investments in CDEs, loan purchases from CDEs, etc).
+industrial, etc.) and activity types (e.g. loans to QALICBs, investments in CDEs, loan purchases from CDEs, etc.).

-the Applicant’s strategy for identifying potential borrowers, investees, or other customers in

-Low-Income Communities;
+Describe the factors that inform the Applicant’s investment strategy, including borrower/investee selection criteria, the capital needs of its borrowers/investees, minimum and maximum dollar amounts of proposed NMTC investments, etc.

+(Maximum Response Length: 8000 characters)

+If at least one proposed investment will involve one or more unaffiliated CDEs, please describe the total number of co-investments with other CDEs.
+Please describe the factors that lead to co- investing with other CDEs and benefits to the QALICB and/or unaffiliated end-users.

-(Maximum Response Length: (8000 characters)
+(Maximum Response Length: 3000 characters)